© Photo:

 Go island hopping on the fjord

-NB: The bicycle ferry only sails between March and October.
+Please note: The bicycle ferry operates only during the warmer months – from the Easter holidays to the autumn half-term.
 See the timetable on this page before booking accommodation.

 The northside of the fjord

-In the area around Sondrup, the landscape becomes quite hilly, and at Sondrup Hills, you will pass through one of the most beautiful forests in the region.
+Around Sondrup, the landscape becomes more dramatic, and in the Sondrup Hills, you will pass through one of East Jutland’s most beautiful forest areas.

 The southside of the fjord

-Alternatively, you can head north towards the interesting peninsula Borre Knob and follow the coast at the water’s edge.
-There is no path, but it is possible to walk there when the tide is not high.
-At the coast you will eventually get to Boller Forest where you will once again meet the route.
+Alternatively, from Glud, you can head north to the scenic peninsula of Borre Knob, where you can stay overnight at Fjordhotel Borre Knob, and walk along the water’s edge.
+There is no formal path, but it is possible to walk there when the tide is low.
+North of Brund, this route re-joins the Fjordmino trail.

-Make sure to visit the historic castle gardens at Boller Castle before heading on towards Horsens.
-The last kilometres towards Horsens, you walk on the Planet Path.
-At the start of the Planet Path in Boller, you can walk to the tip of Boller Pier which offers an excellent view of the city of Horsens.
+You will then pass through the beautiful Boller Forest.
+Be sure to visit the historic castle gardens at Boller Castle before continuing towards Horsens.
+The final part of the trail follows the Planet Trail.
+At the trailhead, you can walk to the end of Boller Pier for a stunning view across Horsens.

-Follow the red arrows - and the yellow too
+Follow the red arrows - and the yellow ones too

 Or follow a digital map

-The Coastal Land's digital Fjordmino map allows you to follow the route on your smartphone.
-The main route and loops are marked with red and yellow lines respectively.You can also see alternative routes (blue) and other waymarked routes (purple) in connection to The Fjordmino.
+With Kystlandet’s digital Fjordmino map, you can follow the route on your smartphone.
+The main route and side loops are marked in red and yellow, and optional detours are shown in blue.

 Experiences and accommodation along the route